 Advertisement

-There has been no official confirmation regarding the cause of the crash, but several speculations have recently begun circulating.
+There has been no official statement confirming the cause of the crash, but several speculations have recently begun circulating.
 On his YouTube channel, Kenny Wallace also shared his opinion on what he believes may have happened.

-Wallace said, “I think the plane took off, I think they lost a motor, and then, I guess it started having a lot of drag on it.
-Yes, we know it should fly just perfectly with one motor.”
+“I think the plane took off, I think they lost a motor, and then, I guess it started having a lot of drag on it.
+Yes, we know it should fly just perfectly with one motor,” Wallace said.

-With the flaps being down, the horsepower low, and the drag high, the plane just didn’t get to the runway.
+With the flaps being down, the horsepower low, and the drag high, the plane just didn’t get to the runway, the former NASCAR driver speculated.

-The former NASCAR driver continued, “I think it was just a tragic loss of life.
+“I think it was just a tragic loss of life.
 And that’s what I respectfully think would have happened.
 Now, you respond right here, but you know, the landing gear was down, the flaps were down, and it didn’t have enough horsepower to get to the runway, and it was short.
-I mean, that’s what I think.”
+I mean, that’s what I think,” added Wallace,

-While his theory aligns with simple logic, there is no way to confirm Wallace’s thoughts as fact.
+While his theory is based on logic, Wallace’s thoughts are assumptions, and cannot, of course, be taken as fact.
 The investigation into what truly happened is still ongoing.

 One of the black boxes from the Cessna has been taken to Washington, D.C., for inspection.
 The National Transportation Safety Board (NTSB) also maintains records of all maintenance work performed on the aircraft, which should help provide a comprehensive picture of the cause.